Lance-Python-Dev/first-AI-workflow-using-n8n/README.md

 Task Accomplished
 - First, I added a schdule trigger for every 7.00am and 8.00pm
-- I added a model with the right prompt,
+- I added a model from openai
+- With the right prompt, (in my jsoon file), I came up with the perfect prompt to feed the model, that fits my niche
 - Checked for the exact node I'll be needing to post on Linked-In ('Create a post' node)
+- Coupled this to my workflow, and it worked perfectly